Orien Harris: Professional career

-Pre-draft

 Harris had a 355-pound bench press.

-Pittsburgh Steelers

 Harris was selected by the Pittsburgh Steelers in the fourth round of the 2006 NFL draft.
 He officially signed with the team on July 25.
 He was waived on September 2 and signed to the practice squad on September 4.

-Cleveland Browns

 On December 12, 2006, Harris was signed to the Cleveland Browns' active roster off of the Browns practice squad.
 He played in two games during the 2006 season but did not record any statistics.
 He was waived by the Browns on August 27, 2007.

-Buffalo Bills

 Harris was signed to the practice squad of the Buffalo Bills on September 27, 2007.
 He was released on October 4, signed to the practice squad on October 11, released on October 18, and signed to the practice squad again on October 23.

-New Orleans Saints

 On December 18, 2007, Harris was signed to the New Orleans Saints' active roster off of the Bills practice squad.
 He was waived by the Saints on August 30, 2008.

-Cincinnati Bengals (first stint)

 Harris was claimed off waivers by the Cincinnati Bengals on August 31, 2008.
 He played in 14 games, starting one, for the Bengals in 2008, recording four solo tackles and ten assisted tackles.
 He re-signed with the Bengals on March 2, 2009.

-St. Louis Rams

 On May 6, 2009, Harris was traded to the St. Louis Rams for running back Brian Leonard.

-Detroit Lions

 On July 22, 2009, Harris was traded to the Detroit Lions for wide receiver Ronald Curry.
 He was waived on September 16.

-Cincinnati Bengals (second stint)

 Harris signed with the Bengals on October 20, 2009.
 He was waived on November 17 following the signing of Larry Johnson.
 He was re-signed by the Bengals on November 24, 2009.
 Overall, Harris appeared in four games for the Bengals in 2009, totaling five solo tackles and two assisted tackles.
 He was released by the Bengals on September 4, 2010.

-Virginia Destroyers

 Harris played in four games, starting two, for the Virginia Destroyers of the United Football League (UFL) in 2012, accumulating 10 tackles and 0.5 sacks.